Star Trek homeSkip to main content

 One of the essential narrative devices utilized by Lower Decks is that of character foils.
 By contrasting one character against another, the similarities (and differences) between them can be better illuminated, and a deeper understanding of all involved can be achieved.

-The first character foils we’re introduced to in the first episode of Lower Decks, “Second Contact,” are Ensign Beckett Mariner, whose disdain for rank and protocol have been made clear, and Ensign Bradward Boimler, who believes his slavish devotion to protocol will land him in the Captain’s chair one day.
+The first character foils we're introduced to in the first episode of Lower Decks, "Second Contact," are Ensign Beckett Mariner, whose disdain for rank and protocol have been made clear, and Ensign Bradward Boimler, who believes his slavish devotion to protocol will land him in the captain's chair one day.

 At first blush, it might seem as though the two characters would be in opposition to one another.
-However, over the course of episodes like “Ensigns,” we see how the pair of best friends navigate their differences in sensibility to negotiate where they’ll find common ground.
-The pairing echoes many of the unlikely but indelible friendships that have been forged between characters throughout Trek’s history, like the relationship between the seemingly cold and logical Spock and the passionate Kirk on Star Trek: The Original Series.
-These foils provide a testament to how personality types as disparate as Mariner and Boimler’s can still each qualify as incontrovertibly “Starfleet.”
+However, over the course of episodes like "Envoys," we see how the pair of best friends navigate their differences in sensibility to negotiate where they'll find common ground.
+The pairing echoes many of the unlikely but indelible friendships that have been forged between characters throughout Trek's history, like the relationship between the seemingly cold and logical Spock and the passionate Kirk on Star Trek: The Original Series.
+These foils provide a testament to how personality types as disparate as Mariner and Boimler's can still each qualify as incontrovertibly 'Starfleet.'

 It isn't just among the Lower Deckers that Lower Decks uses foils to great effect.
 Mariner and her team — which is rounded out by extremely enthusiastic brand-new recruit Ensign D'Vana Tendi and still-figuring-it-out fresh cyborg Ensign Samanthan Rutherford — are used to create a foil for the "archetypical" Trek command team.

-The primary command team that serves as a foil for Mariner’s Lower Deckers is, naturally, Captain Freeman’s team on the Bridge of the Cerritos.
-The starring roles of the ship, Freeman’s team includes the infuriatingly competent First Officer Jack Ransom, the short-tempered but sweet-hearted Head of Security Lieutenant Shaxs, and Dr. T’Ana, a Caitian doctor unburdened by bedside manner.
+The primary command team that serves as a foil for Mariner's Lower Deckers is, naturally, Captain Freeman's team on the Bridge of the Cerritos.
+The starring roles of the ship, Freeman's command team includes the infuriatingly competent First Officer Jack Ransom, the short-tempered but sweet-hearted Head of Security Lieutenant Shaxs, and Dr. T'Ana, a Caitian doctor unburdened by bedside manner.

 But while Freeman's command team may appear to be unstoppable A-listers from the perspective of the Lower Deckers, that isn't exactly the way they're perceived by the crews of other ships in Starfleet.